BackupTheBerlios/hjb-svn/trunk/docs/rst/command-dispatch.rst

   required of JMS Sessions once message processing begins as described in [JMSSpec]_).

-* are inspired by the Command Pattern (cf [DesignPatterns]_) as known its known in good OO circles, or by first-class functions, as its known in functional programming!
+* are inspired by the Command Pattern (cf [DesignPatterns]_), as known known in good OO circles, or by first-class functions/closures, as known in functional programming!